drhsqlite/pikchr/doc/sqlitesyntax.md

   *  The Pikchr source text promises to be easier to maintain than the older Tcl/Tk+ghostscript+imagemagick hodge-podge.

-  *  Converting the documentation source text into display-ready HTML is now cross-platform.
+  *  The scripts used to convert the documentation source text into display-ready HTML can now be cross-platform.
 The prior approach only seemed to work on Linux, and then only if the right utilities were installed.

   *  Pikchr provides additional flexibility in the formatting of syntax digrams, so that the diagrams can be made easier to read